Correlated states in charge-transfer heterostructures based on rhombohedral multilayer graphene: Fock energy correction

 $\mu=\pm$ refers to valley index. $\k$ is the wave vector expanded around $\mathbf{K}_+/\mathbf{K}_-$ point. $\bm{\sigma}^\mu=(\mu \sigma _x,\sigma _y )$ are Pauli matrices defined in sublattice space.
 In term of Slater-Koster transfer integral form, $\hbar v_F^0=5.253\,\eVA$ is the non-interacting band velocity of Dirac fermions in monolayer graphene. $\hbar v_\perp=0.335\,\eVA$ and $t_\perp=0.34\,\eVA$ are Slater-Koster hopping parameters.
 The low-energy Hamiltonian of $n$-layer RMG of valley $\mu$, denoted as $H_\text{RMG}^{0,\mu}$, is just consisted of the intralayer term $h_{\rm{intra}}^{0,\mu}$ appearing in the diagonal block (in layer space) and the interlayer term $h_{\rm{inter}}^{0,\mu}$ coupling adjacent layers.

-\section{Fock energy correction}
+\section{\Blue{Fock energy correction}}

 We continue to consider the Fock self-energy correction to electrons transferred from the RMG to the substrate.
 In the setup described in the main text, we consider the situation that the conduction band minimum (CBM) of the substrate is charge doped.
-These low energy electrons around the CBM are modeled as 2D electron gas, the non-interacting Hamiltonian of which is approximated by a parabolic band:
+The DFT calculations \cite{lu-nc23} have shown that charges accumulate on the substrate's lower-energy side under a vertical electric field and the Fermi surface is composed of ellipses at extremely low doping ($\le 10^{13}$\,cm$^{-2}$).
+Hence, $H^{0}_{\text{sub}}$ describes the low-energy interface electrons as a parabolic two-dimensional electron gas with density-of-states effective mass $m^*=\sqrt{m^*_x m^*_y}$, where $m^*_x$ and $m^*_y$ are the principal effective masses at CBM along two orthogonal in-plane directions of the Brillouin zone.
+The corresponding Hamiltonian reads